univention/scim-services/docs/architecture/milestone3.md

 - Verification of the SCIM <-> UDM mapping.
 - Verification of the UDM business rules implementation in the SCIM server.
-- Performance tests show final performance.
+- Performance tests measure the read and write performance change compared to MS2 and show the final performance.

 ## Result